erwinsmit/blog/src/pages/nextjs-on-azure-functions/index.md

 But...
 The static assets from Next.js are not showing up.
 E.g. when `_next/static/css/0c24874fa9ebf63f8a34.css` is requested, it will try to render a route within Next.js instead of serving the static file.

 ## Resolving static assets
-Also this challenge can be solved with proxies:
+Also, this challenge can be solved with proxies:

 ```json
 {